karan-khanna/Opinion-Miner/README.md

 VI.
 Sentiment analysis and Polarity determination - VaderSentiment

 Hence, it can be seen that the project has completely been implemented in python so as to make good use of its available libraries and 3rd party modules.
+P.S : It is not a research project.